graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 between client libraries, tools, and server implementations.
 This specification does not override or replace the
 [GraphQL specification](https://spec.graphql.org/), it extends it to cover the topic of serving GraphQL services over HTTP.
-If ever there is a conflict between the GraphQL specification and this specification, the GraphQL specification should be used.
+If any statement or algorithm in this specification appears to conflict with the GraphQL specification, the behavior detailed in the GraphQL specification should be used.

 The [GraphQL specification](https://spec.graphql.org/) deliberately does not specify the transport layer, however HTTP is the most common choice when serving